stevekinney/vite-workshop/src/content/glob-import.md

 - Rules for glob patterns (relative, absolute, or alias paths)
 - Reliance on fast-glob for matching
 - Restrictions on literals; variables or expressions not allowed

-This outline provides a structured overview of the Glob Import feature in Vite, from basic usage to advanced functionalities, as well as its limitations.
-It should help you gain a deep understanding of how to leverage this feature effectively.